 Some people are more likely to develop iron-deficiency anemia than others.
 These include:

-- Women of childbearing age, especially those who have heavy periods or are pregnant or breastfeeding.
+- Women of childbearing age.
+The reasons include those who have heavy periods or are pregnant or breastfeeding.

-- Infants and children, especially those who are born prematurely, have a low birth weight or do not eat enough iron-rich foods.
+- Infants and children, especially if they are born prematurely, with low birth weight, or do not consume enough in their diet.

-- Vegetarians and vegans, who may not get enough iron from plant sources.
+- Vegetarians and vegans, get little, if any, iron from their diet.

 - Older adults may have reduced appetite, digestive problems, or chronic diseases that affect iron absorption or utilization.